Surfer legend Kelly Slater is expanding with his sustainable label Outerknown. The label relies on minimalist designs and innovative fabrics

 Kelly Slater's Outerknown breaches the traditional fashion cycle

-Kelly Slater, 11-time winner of the Surfer League, began his material and production with the latest collection of well-known surfer brands dress questioning.
+Kelly Slater, 11-time winner of the Surfer League, began his material and production with the latest collection of well-known surfer brands clothes questioning.
 Because, in his eyes, good design and responsible production should not be a contradiction in terms.

 More transparency and responsibility for people and nature

 For the founder of Outerknown, transparency is at the forefront.
 That means where do the raw materials come from and who processes them.
 Therefore a list of producers is in the Online-Shop Always open to the public from Outerknown.
 All producers are also selected according to the guidelines of the Fair Labor Association (FLA) & Bluesign.

 Jackets and boarder shorts made of innovative ECONYL®

 The selection of materials not only focuses on the origin of organic cotton, but also on innovative materials.
 For example, recycled fishing nets and plastic garbage from the seas are used as the basis for the regenerated nylon Econyl®.
 Kelly Slater uses this waterproof fabric for his premium jackets and boarder shorts.
 The buttons are also made of recycled plastic or the corozo nut.
 Other materials are already being planned, such as leather from pineapple.

 Since 2019, he also offers minimalist designs for women.
 As for men, the designs to not only meet the surfer aesthetic but also high-quality and sustainability demands.
 Representing the first Outerknown women's collection: vintage model Raychel Roberts, feminist Candace Reels and zero-waste influencer Lauren Singer.

 Outerknown, Womens Collection 2019, Raychel Roberts, Candace Reels, Lauren Singer (from left)